Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: National Trust)

-The beauty of solar lights vs battery-powered garden lights is that you don’t have to do anything yet you get beautiful ambient lighting and you’re not harming the environment – if that doesn't fall under the umbrella of easy garden ideas, then what does?
+The beauty of solar lights vs battery-powered garden lights is that you don’t have to do anything, yet you get beautiful ambient lighting.
+And, you’re not harming the environment – if that doesn't fall under the umbrella of easy garden ideas, then what does?

-There are plenty of stylish designs to choose from, we particularly like paper lantern-style designs, available on Amazon, that suit rustic gardens.
-They can add a pop of colour too.
+There are plenty of stylish designs to choose from.
+We particularly like paper lantern-style designs, available on Amazon, that suit rustic gardens.
+They can add a pop of colour, too.

-10. Pop up a pergola
+11. Pop up a pergola

 Pergola ideas add shade, zone an area and extend your living space.
-They’re also a wonderful space for entertaining, all you need to do is choose a design that suits your space.
+They’re also a wonderful space for entertaining, and all you need to do is choose a design that suits your space.

-11. Adorn a patio with fairy lights
+12. Adorn a patio with fairy lights

 outdoor table and chairs with string of fairy lights across and above paved area